Download Zipped Enrolled WP 9 HB0241.ZIP 26,493 Bytes

 26A-1-110.
 Local health officer -- Powers and duties -- Vacancy.

-(1) The board shall appoint a local health officer and determine the officer's compensation[,]:
+(1) The board shall appoint a local health officer and determine the officer's compensation[

-(a) subject to ratification by the [local governing bodies that contribute funds to the local
+(a) subject to ratification by the [

 (b) as provided by: